AdobeDocs/commerce-marketplace/src/pages/guides/sellers/semantic-version-check/index.md

 ## When testing is done

-For the Semantic Version check to be applied, the extension submission must meet the following conditions:
+For the semantic version check to be applied, the extension submission must meet the following conditions:

 1. A new submission must update an already existing version of an extension that has been previously published to the Marketplace storefront.
 1. The extension developer must declare the new submission as a "PATCH" level change.

 ## What is being checked

-The Semantic Version check analyzes the submission to determine the change level of the new submission and to verify whether the change level qualifies as a "PATCH" level change.
+The semantic version check analyzes the submission to determine the change level of the new submission and to verify whether the change level qualifies as a "PATCH" level change.

 If the submission is a "PATCH" level change, the submission is fast-tracked and is exempt from the Manual QA process.
 Otherwise, this check fails.

-A failed Semantic Version check has no impact on extension approval.
+A failed semantic version check has no impact on extension approval.
 If a submission receives Manual QA approval, then the extension will be published.

 ## Tools and environments used

-The Semantic Version Check is implemented using the publicly available, [magento/magento-semver](https://github.com/magento/magento-semver) tool.
+The semantic version check is implemented using the publicly available, [magento/magento-semver](https://github.com/magento/magento-semver) tool.

 Magento SemVer is a static analysis tool that validates the change level of Magento source code based on the [Semantic Versioning Specification](https://semver.org/) and makes suggestions about the version increment to use, for example _PATCH_, _MINOR_, or _MAJOR_.